paulrobello/parllama/README.md

 ## What's new

+### v0.3.17

+* Fixed crash on startup if Ollama is not available
+* Fixed markdown display issues around fences
+* Added "thinking" fence for deepseek thought output
+* Much better support for displaying max input context size

 ### v0.3.16

 * Added providers xAI, OpenRouter, Deepseek and LiteLLM

 ### v0.3.15

-* Added copy button to the fence blocks in chat markdown for easy code copy.
+* Added copy button to the fence blocks in chat markdown for easy code copy

 ### v0.3.14